 - Using another’s Social Security number

 Social Security fraud is penalized based on the specifics of a case.
 Penalties can range from up to five years in federal prison, a fine up to $10,000, or both a fine and incarceration.
 You may also be ordered to pay restitution to the Commissioner of Social Security or any individual who suffered a financial loss from the fraud.

 Laws Against Healthcare Fraud | CMS – Follow the link to view a PDF over federal laws governing healthcare fraud provided by the Center for Medicare & Medicaid Services.
 You can learn more about the healthcare laws discussed on this page and other laws regarding the crime.

 Tax Crimes | IRS – View a handbook provided by the IRS covering tax crimes in the United States.
 You can learn more about the tax fraud crimes mentioned on this page as well as other crimes such as conspiracy to commit tax fraud and tax evasion.

 Federal fraud is a serious crime that can land you in federal prison for over a decade.
 The Coolidge Law Firm will do everything in its power to ensure this doesn’t happen to you.

 Taking on the Federal Government requires specific skills and knowledge found at the Coolidge Law Firm.
 Take the first step in building your defense and contact us today.
-Call (919) 239-8448 to schedule a free consultation.
+Call (919) 239-8448 or fill out the contact form below to schedule a free consultation.
 The Coolidge Law Firm defends clients of federal crimes in Wake County communities include Raleigh, Cary, Apex, Garner and Wake Forest.